Judaism in Boston

 One of the world’s oldest living traditions, Judaism traces its historical roots to the confederation of tribes living over 3,000 years ago in the land between Egypt and Mesopotamia.
 The five books of the Torah and the twenty-four books that compose the Hebrew Bible are central to the historical development of Judaism.
 The study and interpretation of the Torah continues to play a central role in Jewish life.
 Jewish immigration to the United States from Poland, Russia, and Germany during the nineteenth and early twentieth centuries solidified Judaism’s place as one of the most prominent religious traditions in Greater Boston.
 Today, there are over 248,000 Jews living in Boston, representing every major denomination.

-Jewish Centers in Boston
+Map of Jewish Centers in Boston

 Explore More on Judaism